Backing up email in Exchange Online

 What happens if users accidentally delete data from their mailboxes?

 Deleted items are stored in the Deleted Items folder of the mailbox.
-Items deleted from the Deleted Items folder or deleted by pressing Shift+Delete are most likely recoverable if they're dealt with in a timely manner.
+Items removed from the Deleted Items folder or deleted by pressing Shift+Delete are most likely recoverable if they're dealt with promptly.

 For more information about how admins can recover deleted items in Exchange Online, see the following topics: